 Now that you’ve seen Fugue’s drift report, you can stop here if you’re content with reviewing it and manually determining whether to revert resources.
 But if you’d like to explore Fugue’s baseline enforcement feature, keep reading!

-Change the name of an AWS VPC
+Change the name of an Amazon VPC

 Change the protocol of a security group egress rule